How VARs Can Build Dragon Copilot Pipeline from DMO and DAX Demand

 Position yourself as the guide, not just the seller

 Dragon Copilot conversations often involve clinical, IT, operational, and financial stakeholders.
-VARs can create value by helping clients understand fit, readiness, implementation needs, and the path from current workflows to future AI-enabled documentation.
+VARs can create value by helping clients understand workflow fit, implementation needs, and the path from current documentation to future AI-supported workflows.

 Conversation map for reseller partners